 Nowadays, it is recognized that multimodeling is a powerful concept for the modeling and simulation of large complex systems.
-At the end of 1980s, Fishwick and Zeigler (1992) introduced the multimodeling basis concepts.
-One can define multimodels as large models which are composed of different types of models (i.e. different paradigms or formalisms), (Fishwick, 1995).
+At the end of 80's, P.A.
+Fishwick and B.P.
+Zeigler [10] introduced the multimodeling basis concepts.
+One can define multimodels as large models which are composed of different types of models (i.e. different paradigms or formalisms) [11].
 Concepts like refinement and hierarchical composition are basis of multimodeling.
 The first describes the decomposition of one model into several other ones in order to refine the behavior of the composed model.
 The last defines the opposite process: it is called models aggregation.
 In this context, a major issue is how to deal with the coupling of heterogeneous models.
 Several works dealing with the coupling of heterogeneous models have already been published.
-For a review of concepts and techniques, see the book of Zeigler et al. (2000).
-With DEVS, discrete event system specification, Zeigler (1976) has provided formal basis for the construction of coupled model in a network or graph manner.
-In this section, we focus on the discrete event system specification (DEVS) formalisms and their associated extensions, in particular Petri-nets.
+For a review of concepts and techniques, see the book of B.P.
+Zeigler et al. [12].
+With DEVS, Discrete Event System Specification [13], B.P.
+Zeigler has provided formal basis for the construction of coupled model in a network or graph manner.
+In this section, we focus on the Discrete Event System Specification formalisms (DEVS) and their associated extensions, in particular Petri-nets.

 3.1.1.
-Discrete event simulation
+Discrete Event Simulation

-Our works take place in the Modeling and Simulation (M&S) theory defined by Zeigler (1976).
+Our works take place in the Modeling and Simulation (M&S) theory defined by B. P. Zeigler [13].
 M&S theory tends to be as general as possible.
 It addresses major issues of computer sciences.
 From artificial intelligence to model design and distributed simulations, M&S theory aims to develop a common framework (formal and operational) for the specification of dynamical systems.
-Many theoretical basis and formal extensions to DEVS were carried out, therefore, we advise the second edition of Zeigler et al.'s (2000) book to have an overall picture of these works.
-DEVS defines an atomic model as a set of input and output ports and a set of state transition functions: $M = \langle X, Y, S, \delta{int}, \delta{ext}, \lambda, ta \rangle$ where X is the set of input values and Y is the set of output values, S is the set of sequential states, $\delta{int}: S \rightarrow S$ is the internal transition function $\delta{ext}: Q \times X \rightarrow S$ is the external transition function, $\lambda: S \rightarrow Y$ is the output function, $ta: S \rightarrow \mathbb{R}0^+$ is the time advance function, $Q = \{(s,e) | s \in S, 0 \le e \le ta(s)\}$ is the set of total states, e is the time elapsed since last transition.
+Many theoretical basis and formal extensions to DEVS were carried out, therefore, we advise the second edition of B. P. Zeigler's book [12] to have an overall picture of these works.
+DEVS defines an atomic model as a set of input and output ports and a set of state transition functions: $M = \langle X, Y, S, \delta{int}, \delta{ext}, \lambda, ta \rangle$ where: X is the set of input values and Y is the set of output values

+S is the set of sequential states

+$\delta{int}: S \to S$ is the internal transition function

+$\delta{ext}: Q \times X \to S$ is the external transition function

+$\lambda: S \to Y$ is the output function

+$ta: S \to \mathbb{R}^+0$ is the time advance function